-Capacity reserves are beneficial because they protect consumers against blackouts and financial losses by reducing price spikes.
-An alternative way to hedge price risk would be through a financial market.
+An alternative to hedging price risk through a capacity market would be through a financial market.
 This section investigates how financial markets interact with the socially optimal capacity reserves and those that would arise in equilibrium.
-In particular, would the distortions associated with decentralized policy making prevail or vanish in a competitive and well-functioning financial market?

 5.1 Model extension